Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 }
 ```

-This example demonstrates:
+This example demonstrates the conceptual structure of model checking:
 - Declaring state variables with present/next-state pairs
 - Building transition relations symbolically
 - Implementing image/preimage operations
 - Computing fixpoints for temporal operators
 - Verifying properties from initial states

+#note[
-The actual `bdd-rs` library in this repository provides these operations through its core BDD manipulation functions.
+  The `bdd-rs` library provides the core BDD data structure and operations needed to implement these algorithms.
+  See the library documentation for the specific API.
+]

 = Implementation